ausdigital/ausdigital.github.io/pages/ausdigital-tap.md

 ---
 layout: page
-title: transaction access point
+title: Transaction Access Point (TAP) Specification
-permalink: /transaction-access-point/
+permalink: /ausdigital-tap/
 ---

-# The Transaction Access Point specification
+# Transaction Access Point (TAP) Specification

 The ledger access point, is the service interface for a given business and so hosts the end-point to which business documents are sent.
-The access point is an availability mediator (allowing specific businesses to have intermittent connectivity) and is responsible for signature validation and submitting transactions to the notary service.
+The access point is an availability mediator (allowing specific businesses to have intermittent connectivity) and is responsible for signature validation and submitting transactions to the Notary service.

 * [TAP GitHub repository](https://github.com/ausdigital/ausdigital-tap)
 * [TAP Slack channel](https://ausdigital.slack.com/messages/spec-tap/)